 $60,000 – $120,000

-Lowest-cost ADU path in Simi Valley
+Lowest-cost ADU path & fastest ROI in Simi Valley

 Most Simi Valley single-family homes have attached 2-car garages in the 400–500 sq ft range.
 Converting that existing shell is the fastest and most cost-effective ADU path available.
 The foundation is there.
 The structure is there.
 You're converting, not building from scratch.